 Avoid Senior in financial analyst titles

 The impact is clear.
 But what does that mean for hiring teams, especially those working at companies with strict internal ladders that use Senior as a way to level up a role?
 Not to worry, it’s relatively easy to get around the problem.
 You can actually use any title you want internally, just so long as you avoid using Senior in the title on your external job posts.
-And you don’t replace Senior with something confusing or vague.
+And you don’t replace Senior with something confusing or vague like corporate jargon.